-A communal journey to understand the principles of weaving and to discover it as a metaphor for urban planning, for architecture and urbanism, for the computer, for the landscape and many more, taking place on various days during Winter 2020.
+A communal three-day journey to understand the principles of weaving and to discover it as a metaphor for urban planning, for architecture and urbanism, for the computer, for the landscape and many more, taking place on 22, 23 & 24 January 2021.

 From the beginning of civilization, weaving has played a cultural and artistic role in societies worldwide.
 Also the economic and scientific influence of the design and technology of looms has been significant: more than two centuries ago, the first punch cards were used on looms, which can rightfully be seen as the prerunners of the computer and formed the basis for the industrial revolution.
 Weaving is far more than a hobby and it certainly isn’t dull or prissy.

-This course offers the participants an exploration into the three-dimensional meaning of weaving on a huge, traditional Finnish weaving loom.
-It is a communal journey for which the Independent School for the City has teamed up with visual artists Bart Gorter and Ernst van der Hoeven, to understand the principles of weaving and to discover it as a metaphor for urban planning, for architecture and urbanism, for the computer, for the landscape and many more things.
-The course will result in one large monumental rug, collectively woven by the participants.
+This course offers the participants an exploration into the multiple meanings of weaving on a traditional Finnish weaving loom.
+It is a communal journey for which the Independent School for the City has teamed up with visual artists Bart Gorter and Ernst van der Hoeven, to understand the principles of weaving and to discover it as a metaphor for urban planning, for architecture and storytelling, for the computer, for the landscape and many more things.
+The course will result in one large rug, collectively woven by the participants.

-Tickets are available for 250 euro.
+Regular tickets are available for 250 euro.
 The course is subject to Corona measures and cannot be held online.
-Depending on the situation in August, the course may or may not take place.
-Therefore you can register for this studio by sending an email to Info@schoolforthecity.nl The payment should be completed by invoice two weeks before the start of the course.
+Depending on the situation in January 2021, the course may or may not take place.
+Therefore you can register for this studio by sending an email to Info@schoolforthecity.nl The payment can be completed two weeks before the start of the course by invoice.
 For practical reasons, a maximum of 12 participants can take part in this course.

 Bart Gorter is a visual artist based in Rotterdam, who has worked in different media, mainly photography, weaving and ceramics.
 In 2012-2013 he made the series ‘Family Ties’, consisting of long rugs made out textiles from his parental house; in 2016 he cooperated with Ernst van der Hoeven on the project of a commissioned rug for the Radboud Hospital in Nijmegen using hospital fabrics, to connect to the history of the hospital; recently he produced a series of rugs using heritage textiles.